Tag: Best Project Management Books

 - Making Things Happen: Mastering Project Management

-by Scott Berkun Theory aside, let’s get straight to action.
+Theory aside, let’s get straight to action.
 This book is a practical guide on developing your every idea into a successful project.
 In easy and informal language, Scott Berkun, popular author, blogger, and project management expert, offers tips for various stages of project execution, from project vision to measuring results.

 The book begins with the words “My favorite word in the English is how.
 How does this work?
 How was this made?
 How did they do this?”
 Find the answers to lots of project management “how”s under this cover.